How can I reduce employee turnover?

 And if your business relies on teams working together effectively, low employee morale due to constant departures could also lead to decreased productivity.

-Tell me how to solve a high turnover rate.
+Tell me how to manage employee turnover.

+Are you wondering how to stop high turnover?
 There is no one-size-fits-all answer to this question, as the best way to decrease employee turnover will vary from business to business.
 We have put together a list of some of the most effective strategies for reducing turnover in your organization.

 Keep in mind, the best way to decrease employee turnover is not by simply implementing one or two of these measures, but rather by employing a variety of strategies that work together to create a cohesive and positive company culture.